lukastk/maths-notes/misc/local contact matrices.md

 where we used (1) and (2).

 Eq.
-2 is quite easy to interpret.
+2 is easy to interpret.
 For example if the proportion of children in London is twice as many as in the UK overall, then Eq.
 2 says that all age groups will have twice as many contacts with children in London.

+Eq.
+2 is not quite enough to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1MTUxODI4NV19
+eyJoaXN0b3J5IjpbLTE3MTg1ODE1MDVdfQ==
 -->